How to Show Promotions on Your Resume: Guide + Examples

 • By separating positions at the same company with an entry for a position held at another company, if you left and returned to a company

-You will also learn how each approach responds to the applicant tracking systems (ATSs) used by many hiring managers to filter resumes.
+You can also explore how each approach responds to the applicant tracking systems (ATSs) used by many hiring managers to filter resumes.

 How to show a promotion on a resume

 The following three approaches for listing promotions on your resume will help you decide the best strategy for your circumstances.
-You’ll also learn how well each strategy responds to the ATS.
+You’ll also discover how well each strategy responds to the ATS.

-While there is no one-size-fits-all solution, by reviewing these strategies you can decide what approach works best for you.
+While you won’t find a one-size-fits-all solution, by reviewing these strategies, you can decide what approach works best for you.

 Stacked entries are job titles stacked on top of each other under one company header, with bullet points beneath that elaborate on your work experience.